 AVB network nodes will also use an inexpensive processor, e.g., the 8051.
-While Sync messages in theory require minimal processing by a Follow-up P2P TC (i.e., the TC needs only to measure the arrival and departure times of the Sync message), Follow_Up messages require more processing.
-It is expected that the 8051 processor may take up to 10 ms to process a Follow_Up message, depending on the total load of the processor.
-This means that for a path through N PTP TCs (excluding the GM and final slave node), it may take on the order of 10N ms for the Followup message to travel from the master to the slave.
-Since the Sync messages require little or no processing, they will travel from the master to slave in much less than 10N ms (the time for the Sync to travel from the master to the slave will likely be on the order of the AVB latency requirement; values in the range of 2-6 ms have been discussed).
-Figure 7 illustrates this scenario for the case of 2 follow-up TCs between the GM and final slave node, i.e., N=2.
+While Sync messages in theory require minimal processing by a Follow-up P2P TC (i.e., the TC needs only to measure the arrival and departure times of the Sync message), Follow\Up messages require more processing.
+It is expected that the 8051 processor may take up to 10 ms to process a Follow\Up message. depending on the total load of the processor.
+This means that for a path through N PTP TCs (excluding the GM and final slave node), it will require at leastmay take on the order of 10N ms for the Followup message to travel from the master to the slave.
+Since the Sync messages require little or no processing, they will travel from the master to slave in much less than 10N ms (the time for the Sync to travel from the range of 2 - 6 ms have been discussed).
+Figure 75 illustrates this scenario for the case of 2follow-up TCs between the GM and final slave node, i.e., N = 2.